KuroLabs/stegcloak/README.md

 - Maximum Compression to reduce the payload (LZ, Huffman).
 - Completely invisble, uses Zero Width Characters instead of white spaces or tabs.
-- Additional HMAC integrity.
 - Super fast!
 Hides the Wikipedia page-source for steganography (800 lines and 205362 characters) within a covertext of 3 words in under one second.
 - Written in pure functional style.
 - Usage - Available as an API module, a CLI and also a <a href='https://stegcloak.surge.sh'>Web Interface</a> (optimized with web workers).
-Works everywhere!

 <br>